rocky-linux/documentation/en/rocky/8/admin_guide/10-boot.md

 systemctl rescue
 ```

 **Emergency mode** provides the most minimalist environment possible and allows the system to be repaired even in situations where the system is unable to enter rescue mode.
-In the emergency mode, the system mounts the root file system only for reading, it will not attempt to mount any other local file system, will not activate any network interface and will start some essential services.
+In the emergency mode, the system mounts the root file system only for reading.
+It will not attempt to mount any other local file system, will not activate any network interface, and will start some essential services.

 To change the current target and enter emergency mode in the current session: